Meet Our Counseling Staff: Knoxville Counselors

 Dr. Michael Pilcher really enjoys working with a specific but diverse clientele.
 Meaning, that when a child's best interest is at stake, he comes alongside the various family life problems that exist and that parents need help with.
 These issues require someone with not only education, training and experience.
 They require one that truly believes that assisting attorneys and judges with well-researched and relevant information to the court and the parent(s) is an absolute necessity.
 Why?
 Because the court system is not designed to solve emotional problems — it is designed to solve legal conflict.
 Therefore, when emotions are running high and raw, Dr. Pilcher will provide rational and empirically-based interventions.

 Dr. Pilcher is board-certified by the American College of Certified Forensic Counselors and has maintained an active practice of forensic and clinical counseling since 2001.
 Throughout his career, he has striven to provide quality services to individuals, couples, families and the community.
 This culminated in being the recipient of the prestigious International Association of Addictions and Offender Counselors (IAAOC) Outstanding Addictions/Offender Professional Award, presented at the American Counseling Association (ACA) convention in Charlotte, North Carolina (March of 2009).
+He is also an adjunct professor of psychology at King University where he regularly instructs throughout the year on the main campus for traditional students.

 He received his master of arts and doctor of philosophy degrees in counseling and subsequently earned a master of science degree in psychology.
 Dr. Pilcher maintains designations as a licensed professional counselor-mental health service provider (LPC/MHSP) and licensed alcohol and drug abuse counselor (LADAC) in the state of Tennessee, internationally certified alcohol and drug counselor (ICADC) with the International Certification & Reciprocity Consortium — a global leader in prevention, substance use treatment and recovery professionals and parenting coordinator (PC) from the Cooperative Parenting Institute.